oxeanbits/graphoid/README.md

 Generates a full GraphQL API using introspection of Mongoid or ActiveRecord models.

-## API Dodocumentation
+## API Documentation
-The [API Documentation](https://maxiperezc.github.io/graphoid/) that displays how to use the queries and mutations that Graphoid automatically generates.
+The [API Documentation](https://maxcoto.github.io/graphoid/) that displays how to use the queries and mutations that Graphoid automatically generates.

 ## Dependency